Our Vision: An environmentally sustainable ACT, region and Australia.

-Sean is enthusiastic about communicating environmental information and has a wealth of experience in public environmental reporting.
-He has produced State of the Environment reports for Victoria, NSW and south-east England.
-Sean was also responsible for the production of Victoria’s 2008 State of the Forests report.
+Sean brings a wealth of experience in public environmental reporting and assessments.
+He has produced State of the Environment reports for the ACT, Victoria, NSW and south-east England.
+Sean was also responsible for producing Victoria’s 2008 State of the Forests report.

 Sean has a background in aquatic ecology, with many years’ experience researching and monitoring the rivers and wetlands of the ACT and NSW.
 He has an Honours degree in Applied Science.

 Serena has extensive experience in nature conservation, having worked on projects such as the development of the ACT Environmental Offsets Policy and supporting the ACT Scientific Committee in the review of Threatened Species Action Plans in the Territory.

 During her time at OCSE, Serena has completed the Independent Audits of the Gungahlin Strategic Assessment and the Molonglo Valley Strategic Assessment.